IrisQin17/NLP-Language-Corrector/README.md

         - Use login name as "root" and password as "" to login.

-        - After logged in, add three new graphs named "english", "german", "french" in graph page, with edge definition as "freqs", from collection as "words" and to coleection as "words".
+        - After logged in, add 4 new graphs named "english", "german", "french", "spanish" in graph page, with edge definition as "freqs", from collection as "words" and to coleection as "words".
         NOTICE： This step is important because our code need to find the corresponding graphs.
 Press GRAPHS button on web console and then click on 'Add grpah' icon.
 Your configuration should like below:
-        "english" for english dictionary, "french" for french dictionary, "german" for german dictionary.
+        "english" for english dictionary, "french" for french dictionary, "german" for german dictionary,"spanish" for spanish dictionarys.

 ![image](img/db.png)